MauricioRobayo/mauriciorobayo.com/src/pages/projects.md

 title: Projects
 ---

-This is a hand-picked list of the projects that have turned out to be, in my opinion, not-that-bad.
+This is a hand-picked list of some **side projects** that have turned out to be, in my opinion, not-that-bad.

 ## Active